Hawkesbury City Council hereby grants general approval to burn in the open on the following properties:

-During the bush fire danger period (1st October to 31st March) you are required to obtain a fire safety permit prior to conducting any burning from NSW Rural Fire Service as well as notification to Council.
+During the bush fire danger period (1 September 2019 - 31 March 2020) you are required to obtain a fire safety permit prior to conducting any burning from NSW Rural Fire Service as well as notification to Council.

 For properties within McGraths Hill, Windsor Downs, Bligh Park, South Windsor, Windsor, Vineyard, Clarendon, Richmond and North Richmond – you are required to obtain a permit from Fire & Rescue NSW at all times throughout the year.

 A fire permit is required all year round for any fire lit within a Fire & Rescue NSW area.

 By completing this form, you are acknowledging and complying with your obligations to notify both Hawkesbury City Council and the NSW Rural Fire Service.

 You are required to submit this form at least 24 hours prior to your intention to burn.

 You are also required to notify all your adjoining neighbours at least 24 hours prior to burning.